peak/s5cmd/README.md

 ### concurrency

 `concurrency` is a `cp` command option.
 It sets the number of parts that will be uploaded or downloaded in parallel for a single file.
-This parameter is used by the AWS go sdk.
+This parameter is used by the AWS Go SDK.
 Default value of `concurrency` is `5`.

 `numworkers` and `concurrency` options can be used together: